timsuchanek/node-rust-sqlite/README.md

-# arrays
+# Node Rust Sqlite

-Examples of creating arrays and adding elements to them
+This example uses rustqlite in Rust and binds that to Node.js